cproctor/bba/content/modules/scratch.md

 Click 'Create' on the top left corner to get started!
 To save your work, create an account. <br>

-The slides from class can be found here.
+The slides from class can be found <a href="https://docs.google.com/presentation/d/1dbHME1jEVS8Zwnk8gYwdlpOdMdTj5By8cbdCdrYawy4/edit?usp=sharing"> here. </a>

 Topics introduced in this lab include - polygons, looping, encapsulation, parameters, recursion